 Wayne Dhesi published the following article on Huffington Post called “Do We Still Need Pride?” a few weeks ago.
 It’s a valid question; after all, President Obama just yesterday declared June “LGBT Pride Month.”
 It may make us think our work is done.

 I guess the topic comes to mind for several reasons, mostly because my friends in Boston will be celebrating Pride this weekend, and here in New Orleans we will celebrate next week.
 But yesterday’s airing of “The Fight Against AIDS” on CNN’s documentary series The Eighties and the documentary How to Survive a Plague are great reminders of a time when our community had to stand up, speak out, and act up to get the rights, recognition, and the dignity we so deserved.
 That struggle continues today, especially for our trans brothers and sisters.
-Perhaps need to celebrate Pride each year because we as a community need a casual reminder of why we had Pride parades in the first place.
+Perhaps we need to celebrate Pride each year because we as a community need a casual reminder of why we had Pride parades in the first place.
 To quote Dhesi, “if you think Pride parades are pointless because there’s nothing left to fight for” well… see below.

 Happy Pride my friends.

 Around this time each year I start to see tweets, Facebook statuses and blogs debating the current relevance of Pride events.
 Those who doubt the need for such events usually talk about the fact that they have become corporate circuses and are now focused around partying and getting drunk.
-Another argument against Prides is that in 2016, with equal marriage now a reality in the UK, there really isn’t a ‘need’ for such a gathering of communities — after all, what else is there left to fight for?
+Another argument against Pride is that in 2016, with equal marriage now a reality in the UK, there really isn’t a ‘need’ for such a gathering of communities — after all, what else is there left to fight for?

-To understand Pride and the its significance we need to take a step outside of our own experience and look at the bigger picture.
+To understand Pride and its significance we need to take a step outside of our own experience and look at the bigger picture.
 Of course, I’m not trying to convince anyone that they should attend a Pride event if they really don’t want to, but I do think it’s useful to provide an alternative view of what Pride is for.

 I came out in 2002 when I was 21, but even now when I’m marching in the Pride in London parade with 400 other colleagues, friends and Stonewall supporters, I feel a renewed sense of acceptance.
 It’s hard to explain how it feels to walk through the streets of your capital city publicly displaying your support for LGBT people and to get universally cheered and applauded by hundreds of thousands of people, LGBT and straight, parents with their kids.
 We shouldn’t need that affirmation but unfortunately, living in a world that is still overwhelming geared towards straight cis-gendered people, many of us still do.

-I work at Stonewall and each year we enable 150 young people join us in that parade and for many of them it’s a day of firsts; first time in London, first time around so many other LGBT+ people, first time seeing so many allies showing their support for the LGBT community.
+I work at Stonewall and each year we enable 150 young people to join us in that parade and for many of them it’s a day of firsts; first time in London, first time around so many other LGBT+ people, first time seeing so many allies showing their support for the LGBT community.
 The impact of such an experience on a 16-year-old is immeasurable.
 It’s always a very emotional day and I know those moments stay with the young people for a long time after the last sticker or flag has been swept up.

 It’s true that same sex couples can marry now in the UK, but they can’t in Northern Ireland, that fight continues.
 And let’s be realistic, just because laws have changed to make life for LGBT people better, that doesn’t mean that homophobia, biphobia and transphobia have been wiped out.
 In fact, in 2015 homophobic crimes in London rose by almost a third.
 Whether this was due to more actual crimes or just more effective reporting mechanisms, the figures don’t lie.
 There are still many people out there who simply don’t like us, and more than that, will make that dislike known and felt.